Similarity measures for complex Fermatean fuzzy sets and their applications in decision-making and clustering problems

 Authors

-1 Research Scholar, Department of Mathematics, Saveetha Institute of Medical and Technical Sciences (SIMATS), Saveetha School of Engineering, Thandalam, India.
+1 Department of Mathematics, Saveetha Institute of Medical and Technical Sciences (SIMATS), Saveetha School of Engineering, Thandalam, India.

-3 Assistant Professor, Department of Mathematics, Rajalakshmi Engineering College, Thandalam, Chennai-602 105.
+2 Department of Mathematics, Rajalakshmi Engineering College (Autonomous), Thandalam, India.

 Abstract